 Forcing No-Cache

 At Transparent Edge we want our customers to have as much autonomy as they can.
 That's why we always encourage a CDN configuration that's as simple as possible and for cache headers to be sent from the origin servers whenever possible.
-This link contains information on how to do it.
+This contains information on how to do it.

 To force an object to not be cached, you can configure the Cache-Control header with any of these values: